- You are here:

 Let your caller leave a message

-Using an answering machine or free BT Answer 1571 means your caller can leave a message for you to listen to when it is convenient to you.
-BT Call Minder (additional fee required) is similar to BT Answer 1571 but lets you set the number of rings before the answering service takes a message and you can record your own greeting message.
+Using a dedicated answering machine or a network based service like BT Answer 1571 or BT Call Minder means your caller can leave a message for you to listen to when it is convenient to you.

 - More about